 With Case Commons, Pivotal prototyped and built software to replace an unwieldy legacy system, and then used what we learned to develop a system for the State of Indiana called Casebook, which state social services personnel began using in 2012.

-Case Commons CEO Kathleen Feely believes only Pivotal could have gotten the organization to such a successful product launch.
+Case Commons CEO, Kathleen Feely, believes only Pivotal could have gotten the organization to such a successful product launch.
 “I can’t imagine how we would have succeeded with anybody but Pivotal,” she says.
-“Building something this complicated in less than two years is amazing, and we did it at a fraction of cost of a legacy system provider.”
+“Building something this complicated in less than two years is amazing, and we did it at a fraction of the cost of a legacy system provider.”